 Review 698: Past Lives

-Past Lives as we follow a Voyeristic gaze at three people, Na Young (Greta Lee), Hae Sung (Teo Yoo) and Arthur (John Magaro) sitting across the bar and that faceless voice has no idea how their lives are linked.
-But as the film progresses, we will learn who they are to each other and
+Who do you think they are to each other?
+That is the question that opens Past Lives as we follow a Voyeristic gaze at three people, Na Young (Greta Lee), Hae Sung (Teo Yoo) and Arthur (John Magaro) sitting across the bar and that faceless voice has no idea how their lives are linked.
+But as the film progresses, we will learn who they are to each other and how resulting in a beautifully shot and poigant love story and a magnificent debut for Celine Song.

 In keeping with Celine Song's theatre roots, Past Lives is structured like a three act play.
 The first act follow Nora and Hae Sung as childhood friends in Seoul, South Korea harboring a secret crush on each other until Na Youn's family eventually immigrates to Toronto, Canda where she changes her name to "Nora" and they loose contact.
 12 years later, Nora is now budding literacy star in New York while Hae Sung has completed his military service and is now studdying engineering.
-They meet on Skype and start having conversations about their new lives, but Nora becomes concerned about her growing intimicy with a person who seems to exist on her laptop screen.
-So she hits the breaks and they fall out of each others lives.
+They

+fall out of each others lives.
 Another 12 years past and Hae

 Sung has gone on a holiday to New York where, for the first time in 20

 The beauty of this film is that it's quiet, it's discrete, it's thoughtful.
-It's a film about how you are different things: Any person contains a number of different things and that contact with different people in your life brings out different people in you which help to into its profound themes of lost love and childhood cruch.
+It's a film about how you are different things: Any person contains a number of different things and that contact with different people in your life brings out different people in you which help to into its profound themes of lost love and childhood crush.

-The love story of Nora and Hae Sung is not only a fascinating viewing experience allows for self-reflection as well as entertainment.
+The love story of Nora and Hae Sung is not only a fascinating viewing experience allows for self-reflection

 In a brilliant example of writing from Celine Song